 Being the part of successful email marketing, call to action needs to be discussed as well.
 As it is obvious from the name of this element, this is where you motivate the receiver of the email to do something according to your marketing goals.
 According to email CTA best practices, it can be an invitation to the event, downloading the files, installing the software or buy goods.
 In any case, it is defined by the business specifications.
 Speaking of the form it can be anchor text links, buttons or images.
 Let’s find out why it is important and how to use this tool properly.

 Why Is Email Call-to-Action Important in Online Marketing?

-The main goal of the CTA is turning emails into the conversions and customer engagement.
-So your task here is to persuade the receiver of the email to do the offered action whether it is a subscription or buying the product.
+The main goal of the CTA is turning emails into conversions and customer engagement.
+So your task here is to persuade the receiver of the email to do the offered action whether it is a subscription or buying the product or redirecting your users to a new landing page.
 You need to work hard on designing perfect call-to-action as the results of your campaign depend on this element.
 When receiving the email the person can find the content or the offer interesting.
 However, the email can be closed and you will never get the new customers or sales without proper CTA.
 That is how you show the receivers what they can do to get quality service, interesting materials and so on.